Payam Heydari

-Payam Heydari (پيام حيدرى) is an Iranian-American Professor who is noted for his contribution to the field of radio-frequency and millimeter-wave integrated circuits.
+Payam Heydari (پيام حيدرى) was born in the Imperial State of Iran and is now an Iranian-American Professor who is noted for his contributions to the field of radio-frequency and millimeter-wave integrated circuits.

 Education

 Heydari attended Sharif University of Technology in Tehran and received his B.S. and M.S. degrees in Electrical Engineering in 1992 and 1995, respectively.
 He obtained his Ph.D. degree from the University of Southern California in 2001.
 In 1997, he worked at Bell-labs, Lucent Technologies on noise analysis in high-speed CMOS integrated circuits fields.
-In 1998 he worked at IBM T. J. Watson Research Center on gradient-based optimization and sensitivity analysis of custom analog/RF ICs.
+In 1998, he worked at IBM T. J. Watson Research Center on gradient-based optimization and sensitivity analysis of custom analog/RF ICs.